-The past 15 October I was very well accompanied in the virtual presentation of the book "If you don't contribute, you don't care" via Linkedin, Twitter and YouTube.
+The past 15 October I was very well accompanied in the virtual presentation of the book "If you don't contribute, you don't matter" via Linkedin, Twitter and YouTube.
 Antonio Rasche, Joan Clotet, Victor Candel And Naomi Vico they got something a priori serious and protocol to become an entertaining hour.

 If you missed it, you can see it on my channel Youtube.